 Often, new mobile phone firmware versions not only offer new functions, but also fix bugs present in previous firmware versions.
-You should therefore make sure that the firmware on your phone is as up-to-date as possible.
+Please be sure that the firmware on your phone is as up-to-date as possible.

 Can I disable my mobile phone's visibility after the pairing process?